Black Lives Matter movement fuels racism debate in small German town | DW | 24.07.2020

 Read more: Germany's colonial era brought to light

-The fact is, says Tahir Della from the Initiative Black People in Germany, is that we really do need a proper debate.
+The fact is, says Tahir Della from the Initiative Black People in Germany, is that society really does need a proper debate.
 Places where, for instance, Saint Maurice is of such central importance ought to be able to use his name.
 But he adds: words like "Moor" are simply redundant these days, regardless of the background nuances.
-For Blacks there is no debate: it's discriminatory.
+For Blacks there is no debate: It is discriminatory.

 "It's like calling somebody an idiot and when he complains that it's completely unacceptable, you just go on trying to explain why it's ok.
 That's precisely what is currently happening."